dipy/dipy/doc/index.rst

 **DIPY 0.15.0** is now available.
 New features include:

+- Updated RecoBundles for automatic anatomical bundle segmentation.
-- New Reconstruction Model: Qtau MRI.
+- New Reconstruction Model: qtau-dMRI.
-- New command line interfaces.
+- New command line interfaces (e.g. dipy_slr).
 - New continuous integration with AppVeyor CI.
-- Streamlines API now used almost everywhere.
+- Nibabel Streamlines API now used almost everywhere for better memory management
-- Compatibility with python 3.7.
+- Compatibility with Python 3.7.
 - Many tutorials added or updated (5 New).
 - Large documentation update.
 - Moved visualization module to a new library: FURY.